Arthur Cormack: Gaelic

 Cormack is a strong advocate for the Scottish Gaelic language.
 In 2009 he was appointed as the chairman of Bòrd na Gàidhlig, having been the organization's interim chairman since the previous year, as well as Chief Executive of Fèisean nan Gàidheal for many years.
 He was a proactive chairman, often taking to internet forums to counteract anti-Gaelic sentiment.
 He stepped down in March 2012.
 He was also formerly on the Board of Directors of Eden Court Theatre in Inverness and the Scottish Arts Council.

-In April 2025 Cormack took over as main host of the Dùrachdan requests show on BBC Radio Nan Gàidheal.
+In April 2025 Cormack took over as main host and producer of the Dùrachdan requests show on BBC Radio Nan Gàidheal.
 He had previously been one of a team of occasional co-hosts, primarily with fellow broadcaster Mairead MacLennan.

 Cormack was appointed Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for services to Gaelic education.

 Personal life

 Cormack lives in Portree with his wife Shona.
 They have three children, Ruairidh, Eilidh and Iain.

 Eilidh, Ruairidh and Iain are all singers, with Eilidh winning the women's Gold Medal and Ruairidh winning the men's Traditional Gold Medal at the Inverness Mòd in 2014, Ruairidh also winning the men's Gold Medal at the Dunoon Mòd in 2018.
 Iain went on to win the men's Gold Medal at the Paisley Mòd in 2023.
 Eilidh is also a member of Scottish traditional band, Sian.